Tharindu197/Universal-Sorter---JAVA/README.md

-# Universal-Sorter---JAVA
+# Universal-Sorter---JAVA [Type-Safe]
 Universal Sorter is a lightweight Utility class for sorting needs in JAVA.
 The utility class supports sorting any primitive type or object type (including String) in 5 different sorting algorithms.
+Universal-Sort is Type-Safe and is free from type casting runtime-exceptions!

 ## NOTE: